Downtown Montreal: Demographics

-According to a Statistics Canada article called Defining Canada’s Downtown Neighbourhoods: 2016 Boundaries, Downtown Montreal is home to 88,169 people, and 299,245 jobs.
+The Statistics Canada article Defining Canada’s Downtown Neighbourhoods: 2016 Boundaries counted 88,169 people, and 299,245 jobs.
 The population density was approximately 66 people per hectare, while the job density was 226 jobs per hectare.

+Most recently, the 2021 Canadian census counted 109,509 people living within Downtown Montreal's boundaries, an increase of 21,340 people.
+This 24.2 percent increase was the second-fastest growth within downtowns in Canada after Downtown Halifax.
+The population density increased from approximately 66 people per hectare in 2016 to approximately 82 people per hectare in 2021.

 Attractions

 Museums

 A number of museums can be found in or near Downtown Montreal, including the Canadian Centre for Architecture, McCord Museum, Montreal Museum of Contemporary Art, Montreal Museum of Fine Arts and Redpath Museum.
 Pointe-à-Callière Museum is more strictly in Old Montreal.